Podcasts Can Be Hard to Find

 This process can also rank candidate episodes based on the audio quality of each episode.

-Alternatively, this process may also rank candidate episodes based on whether each episode has been identified by a human evaluator, and episodes that have been identified by human evaluators are ranked higher than other episodes.
+Alternatively, this process may also rank candidate episodes based on whether a human evaluator has identified each episode, and episodes that human evaluators have identified are ranked higher than other episodes.